-- Install iTools on your computer
+- Install iTools on your computer.

-- Open the program and select “Free Trial“
+- Open the program and select “Free Trial“.

-- Go to the “Toolbox” tab
+- Go to the “Toolbox” tab.

-- Go to “Device Toolkits” and select “Virtual Location“
+- Go to “Device Toolkits” and select “Virtual Location“.

-- Enter the fake location in the text box on the map and press enter
+- Enter the fake location in the text box on the map and press enter.

-- When a marker for the fake location appears on the map, click “Move Here” to set your iPhone to that location
+- When a marker for the fake location appears on the map, click “Move Here” to set your iPhone to that location.

 Setting your phone’s GPS to a fake location is currently the most effective way to protect your location on Grindr and other dating apps.
 Do remember, however, that you’ll be matched with profiles that are nearby the spoofed location, and not your actual location.
 Even so, spoofing can be very useful: you can always pick a location that’s only a few miles from where you are.
-This way, you’ll match with people in your neighbourhood, but you won’t give away your actual location.
+This way, you’ll match with people in your neighborhood, but you won’t give away your actual location.